 The air that leaks around doors and windows may provide enough fresh air for combustion and ventilation.
 However, in buildings of unusually tight construction, you must provide additional fresh air.

 Unusually tight construction is defined as construction where:

-- a. walls and ceilings exposed to the outside atmosphere have a continuous water vapor retarder with a rating of one perm (6x10-11 kg per pa-sec-m) or less with openings gasketed or sealed and - weather stripping has been added on openable windows and doors and - c. caulking or sealants are applied to areas such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical, and gas lines, and at other openings.
+- walls and ceilings exposed to the outside atmosphere have a continuous water vapor retarder with a rating of one perm (6 x 10-11 kg per pa-sec-m) or less with openings gasketed or sealed and - b. weather stripping has been added on openable windows and doors and - c. caulking or sealants are applied to areas such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical and gas lines and at other openings.

-If your home meets all of the three criteria above, you must provide additional fresh air.
-See Ventilation Air From Outdoors, page 6.
+If your home meets all of these three criteria, you must provide additional fresh air.
+See Ventilation Air From Outdoors, page 7.

-If your home does not meet all of the three criteria above, proceed to Determining Fresh-Air Flow For Heater Location, page 5.
+If your home does not meet all of the three criteria above, proceed to Determining Fresh-Air Flow For Heater Location, page 6.